 Partnerships with community

 Strengthening and formalising partnerships with community organisations with a strong track record in public art is recommended.
-Offering mutually beneficial support, this will enable Council to extend its reach as well as providing guidance for their growth.
+By offering mutually beneficial support, this will enable Council to extend its reach as well as provide guidance for growth.

 Conservation & maintenance